Everything you need to know as Judd Trump and Mark Williams bid for the second Triple Crown title of the season at London's Alexandra Palace.

 Stephen Hendry won five consecutive Masters titles between 1989 and 1993, with the Scotsman having won the tournament six times in total.

-Mark Selby has won the Masters on three occasions and John Higgins, Mark Williams and Neil Robertson have a brace of titles on their records.
+Mark Selby has won the Masters on three occasions and the likes of John Higgins, Mark Williams and Neil Robertson have a brace of titles on their records.

 He famously collected his Masters wins in 2001, 2002 and 2004 - all of them via 10-9 scorelines and featuring notorious comebacks from the Leeds-born talent, who sadly passed away in 2006 following an illness.